 Happy Great Outdoors Month!
 Explore your Sequoia and Kings Canyon National Parks this June to celebrate!
 Walk among giants, hike in the wilderness and camp out under the dark skies!
 Go to yourpassnow.com to pay for your entrance fee in advance.
 You'll get through the entrance station and into the great outdoors even faster!
 NPS/ Emily Fedorko #findyourpark #SequoiaKingsNPS

-Up near San Francisco, you can see the Redwoods.
-But head to the Sierra Nevada mountain range and you can see California’s other famous trees—the Giant Sequoias.
+Up near San Francisco, you’ll see the Redwoods.
+But head to the Sierra Nevada mountain range, and you’ll discover California’s other famous trees—the Giant Sequoias.
 While redwoods are tall, sequoias are wide.
-They can grow to be 30 feet in diameter.
-That’s pretty massive!
-There are lots of hikes you can take through sequoia groves to see just how monstrous these trees are.
+In fact, they can grow to be 30 feet in diameter!
+There are plenty of hiking options through the sequoia groves, so you can see just how monstrous these trees are.

-Head east into the Sierra Nevadas and right before you hit the state border, you’ll come to Lake Tahoe.
-Although it’s beautiful all year round, it is especially known as a winter playground for Northern Californians.
-In the winter, Lake Tahoe is one of the most popular ski spots in the whole country.
-And in summer, the lake is just as exciting!
-There are some gorgeous hikes, lots of water sports, and some local breweries and wineries for tastings at the end of the day.
+Head east into the Sierra Nevadas, and right before you hit the state border, you’ll come to Lake Tahoe.
+Although it’s stunning all year round, Tahoe is renowned as a winter playground for Northern Californians.
+In the winter, Lake Tahoe is one of the most popular ski spots in the country.
+And in summer, the lake is just as inspiring.
+Enjoy gorgeous hikes, water sports, and local breweries and wineries for tastings to top off the day.